 The monorail gives you a birds eye view of the grounds and children love to ride it.
 In the gardens you’ll find some enchanting Alice in Wonderland topiary and an extensive kitchen garden.
 There’s a beautiful Abbey to explore as well.
-As for facilities, there’s a decent restaurant and a huge car park.
-The highlight of this attraction has to be the new adventure playground which is great fun for children of all ages.
+As for facilities, there’s a decent restaurant and a huge free car park.
+The highlight of this attraction has to be Little Beaulieu – an adventure playground which is great fun for children of all ages.
 There’s a toddler sandpit, role play garage and a zipline to explore.

 Finkley Down Farm Park

-If I were to choose my favourite farm park in Hampshire it would be Finkley, a place I enjoyed during my childhood and am now sharing with my family.
+If I were to choose my favourite farm park in Hampshire it would be Finkley, a place I enjoyed during my childhood and am now sharing with my daughter.

 It’s set up perfectly for a full family day out with animals to see and feed, soft play areas for all ages and lots of outdoor play equipment including trampolines.
 There’s a great café and plenty of space for picnics.